R-V-7/Neural-Style-Transfer/README.md

 # Installation Instructions
 To view the results generated after training the model, follow the given below steps:

 1.Install the python file given in app.py from GitHub, and save the python file with the name app.py on your desktop.

-2.Create a folder and inside the folder, import the app.py file which you had just stored on the computer.
+2.Create a folder(say,by the name of project) and inside the folder, import the app.py file which you had just stored on the computer.

-3.Inside the same folder(in which you imported the app.py file) create another folder by the name of templates.
+3.Inside the same folder(project folder) create another folder by the name of templates.

+4.Now, open VS Code and select File->Open Folder and select the project folder which you have just created.

+5.Now, right click on the templates option and select new file, and name the new file index.html.

+6.Now, copy the code under index.html in this repo and paste it in index.html.

+7. Now, click on app.py and afterwards download the weights of the 3 models used(their google drive links are given below) and store in on your computer.

+8. Copy the paths of these weights and pase it in the respective generator_f.load_weights("") function.

+9. Press Ctrl+S and click on run option.
+A link where the website is hosted will be share on the terminal.
+Upon clicking that link you will be redirected to the website where you can choose the different styles and get the generated images.

 # Model Weights
 https://drive.google.com/file/d/15wZeZGrkh0lBrzn1T8yvyEn1XpOiGtR3/view?usp=sharing   #Van-Gogh Model